 Certainly, this uke is a good value instrument, with virtually every reviewer appreciating its warm and traditional acoustic tone.

 This uke has been received very positively, though there is some confusion as to whether or not it has a solid top, or if it is purely laminate.
-The Amazon storefront says “Solid Koa”, the website doesn't state one way or another.
+The Amazon storefront says “Solid Koa,” but the website doesn’t state one way or another.
 Also, this forum features a post by a user who reportedly spoke with a representative of Luna who said that the ukulele was made entirely from laminated wood.

 Speaking of aesthetics, this ukulele has plenty, most notable of which is its abalone rosette, abalone wave fret markers, and multi-ply maple/walnut binding.

-It also comes with active electronics which include a piezo pickup, and a preamp with 3-band EQ.
+It also comes with active electronics, which include a piezo pickup and a preamp with 3-band EQ.
 The Luna High-Tide Koa Concert ukulele is a great choice for the stylish ukulele player.

 - Top: Solid Koa